Without one-child policy, China still might not see baby boom, gender balance

-Fertility rates typically fall as countries become more urbanized and more economically developed.
-And, indeed, across Asia, even countries without a one-child policy have experienced a rapid decline in fertility rates in recent decades.
+Fertility rates typically fall as countries become more urbanized and more economically developed, and these factors likely explain much of the decline in the Chinese birthrate.
+Indeed, across Asia, even countries without a one-child policy have experienced a rapid decline in fertility rates in recent decades.

 Gretchen Livingston is a senior researcher focusing on fertility and family demographics at Pew Research Center.